Influenza Vaccine

 Guidelines for preventing infections in hematopoietic cell transplant (HCT) recipients by the Center for International Blood and Marrow Transplant Research, National Marrow Donor Program, European Group for Blood and Marrow Transplantation, American Society for Blood and Marrow Transplantation, Canadian Blood and Marrow Transplant Group, Infectious Diseases Society of America, Society for Healthcare Epidemiology of America, Association of Medical Microbiology and Infectious Disease, and the CDC (Ljungman et al, 2009) indicated that intranasal influenza vaccine (live) should not be given to HCT recipients since an effective, inactivated alternative exist.

-Available evidence shows that two doses of influenza vaccine does not improve antibody reponse in persons with hematologic malignancies.
+Available evidence shows that two doses of influenza vaccine does not improve antibody response in persons with hematologic malignancies.
 In a randomized controlled study (n = 70), Ljungman and associates (2005) examined if 2 doses of influenza vaccine were more effective than one to elicit an immune response in patients with hematological malignancies.
 These investigators found that responses were not improved by 2 doses compared with 1 (influenza A virus serotypes H1/N1 18 % versus 22 % and H3/N2 26 % versus 14 %; influenza B 25 % versus 22 %).
 The results were similar in patients with ongoing and discontinued therapy.
 Patients treated with monoclonal antibodies for lymphoma had very poor responses.
 These researchers concluded that 2 doses of influenza vaccine do not improve the antibody response in patients with hematological malignancies.

 Madhi et al (2014) conducted 2 double-blind, randomized, placebo-controlled trials of trivalent IIV (IIV3) in South Africa during 2011 in pregnant women infected with HIV and during 2011 and 2012 in pregnant women who were not infected.
 The immunogenicity, safety, and efficacy of IIV3 in pregnant women and their infants were evaluated until 24 weeks after birth.
 Immune responses were measured with a HAI assay, and influenza was diagnosed by means of reverse-transcriptase-polymerase-chain-reaction (RT-PCR) assays of respiratory samples.
 The study cohorts included 2,116 pregnant women who were not infected with HIV and 194 pregnant women who were infected with HIV.
 At 1 month after vaccination, sero-conversion rates and the proportion of participants with HAI titers of 1:40 or more were higher among IIV3 recipients than among placebo recipients in both cohorts.
 Newborns of IIV3 recipients also had higher HAI titers than newborns of placebo recipients.
 The attack rate for RT-PCR-confirmed influenza among both HIV-uninfected placebo recipients and their infants was 3.6 %.
 The attack rates among HIV-uninfected IIV3 recipients and their infants were 1.8 % and 1.9 %, respectively, and the respective vaccine-efficacy rates were 50.4 % (95 % CI: 14.5 to 71.2) and 48.8 % (95 % CI: 11.6 to 70.4).
 Among HIV-infected women, the attack rate for placebo recipients was 17.0 % and the rate for IIV3 recipients was 7.0 %; the vaccine-efficacy rate for these IIV3 recipients was 57.7 % (95 % CI: 0.2 to 82.1).
 The authors concluded that influenza vaccine was immunogenic in HIV-uninfected and HIV-infected pregnant women and provided partial protection against confirmed influenza in both groups of women and in infants who were not exposed to HIV.